-The proposed project will amend the Inland Land Use and Development Code to regulate commercial cannabis cultivation and modify existing regulations for cannabis retail in the inland area of Fort Bragg.
+The proposed project will amend the City of Fort Bragg's Municipal Code Chapter 9.30 Cannabis Businesses, and Chapter 2, Chapter 4, and Chapter 10 of the Inland Land Use and Development Code to regulate commercial cannabis cultivation in the City of Fort Bragg and to make minor modifications to existing regulations for cannabis business activities in commercial zones.
 It will not change the physical nature (size or location) of the zones where the uses are currently or would be allowed under the proposed municipal code amendment.
 This project does not propose any changes to the standards established to protect the health and safety of the public, or the environment, and it does not propose any physical development.

 Association of Environmental Professionals.
 (2021).
-2021 California Environmental Quality Act Statute & Guidelines, AEP.
+2021 California Environmental Quality Act Statute & Guidelines.
+AEP.